Our research is editorially independent but we may earn a commission for purchases made through our links.

-One of the best ways to spend a hot summer day is in the water, and floating around on a lazy river makes for an especially relaxation experience.
+One of the best ways to spend a hot summer day in Texas is in the water, and floating around on a lazy river makes for an especially relaxation experience.
 With Texas home to multiple water parks, there are lots of great options for lazy rivers, a water ride that flows similar to a river, allowing guests to gently glide along as if it’s a real river, albeit without all the rocks and boulders.
 Of course, Texas is home to some great natural “lazy” rivers too.

 There are multiple Schlitterbahn locations, including Corpus Christi, New Braunfels and Galveston, and the chain is considered one of the best water parks in the world.
-Not only is it a water park, it’s a full resort, complete with lodging and activity offerings like horseback riding and fishing.
+Not only is it a water park, but it’s also a full resort, complete with lodging and activity offerings like horseback riding and fishing.
 The water park itself offers three miles of lazy and rushing rivers, complete with thrilling rapids, so you’ll have your choice of a gentle float or a more heart-pounding ride.
 There are lots of pools for swimming, exciting water slides and even beaches too.

 Hawaiian Falls water parks are also a chain, located in Garland, The Colony, Mansfield, Roanoke and Waco.
 Garland is the original, opened in 2003 across 12 acres next to the Spring Creek Forest Preserve.
 It hosts a lazy river along with 11 water slides, an interactive water tree-house, a wave pool, activity pool, and a number of food stands.
 It also has a park within a park that features a climbing wall, robe bridges, rope courses and more.